zenorocha/browser-diet/src/documents/js/en/cache-elements-dom.html.md

 Browse by DOM elements is costly.
 Although the JavaScript engines become increasingly powerful and fast, always prefer to optimize maximum queries in the DOM tree.

-One of the simplest alternatives is to be adopted is, when an element has to be accessed more than once, save it in a variable, so you don't need more than one query in the DOM.
+One of the simplest alternatives to be adopted is, when an element has to be accessed more than once, save it in a variable, so you don't need more than one query in the DOM.

 ```js
 var element = document.getElementById("my-element");